hmcts/ccd-docker/README.md

 #### Step 1 - Disable Sidam containers

-make sure 'sidam', 'sidam-local', 'sidam-local-ccd' docker compose files are not enabled.
+make sure 'sidam' docker compose files are not enabled.
 How you do that depends on your currently active compose files.
 When no active compose files are present, the default ones are executed.
 But if there's any active, then the defautl ones are ignored.
 For example:

 ```bash